-Parent Compacting (proposed)
+Parent Compacting (pilot)

 BPS is piloting an opportunity for 'parent compacting.'
 This allows a group of parents who did not receive one of their choices in Round One to come together as a single unit to request assignment as a group to a school in a future round.
 This may support enrollment in certain under-chosen schools and offer families more confidence that their children would attend a school with students they already know.